danforthcenter/plantcv/docs/transform_affine_color_correction.md

 pcv.params.debug = 'plot'

 # the source matrix needs to be computed form the RGB image, see the functions
+# plantcv.transform.detect_color_card to make a mask and
-# plantcv.transform.create_color_card_mask and plantcv.transform.get_color_matrix
+# plantcv.transform.get_color_matrix to make a matrix from that mask

-# using standard color values for the color card
+# using standard color values for the target
 tgt_matrix = pcv.transform.std_color_matrix(pos=2)

 corrected_img = pcv.transform.affine_color_correction(rgb_img=img,